 The Power of Common Sense

 Last weekend I took my two oldest kids to a state park.
-As we pulled up to the entrance, we were met by a park ranger with a shiny badge.
-He was proudly wearing his neatly starched-and-pressed brown uniform with a big white-toothed grin, grasping a clipboard as if it held nuclear launch codes.
+As we pulled up to the entrance, we were met by a park ranger with a shiny badge looking like the poster boy for the Texas parks system.
+He was proudly wearing his neatly starched-and-pressed brown uniform with a big white-toothed grin, grasping a clipboard as if it held the secrets of cold fusion.

 “Welcome,” he said as I approached him, matching him tooth for tooth with a smile.
 “Thanks,” I responded.

 “Do you have a pass?” he asked.
-“Yep,” I answered, providing the paperwork I had.
+“Yep,” I answered, handing him my pass.

 “Great!
 I see that you have people with you.
 Who are they?”

-“They are my kids,” I responded with a modicum of fatherly pride.
+“They are my kids,” I responded with more than a modicum of fatherly pride.